Archive for October, 2010

 how to crochet the loop stitch

-Link to this page in your patterns with this handy shortlink: www.planetjune.com/loopstitch
+Link easily to this tutorial in your patterns: www.planetjune.com/loopstitch

 I’m so glad people liked my crocheted i-cord video tutorial!
 Putting my voice up on YouTube for anyone to listen to was a bit (okay, a lot) out of my comfort zone, but I’m starting to get used to it… In time, I’d like to make a whole crochet tutorial video library (and if you have requests for video tutorials you’d like to see, please let me know and I’ll add them to my list, although I can’t promise exactly when I’ll have time to make them – nobody’s paying me to make them!)